niuniudevp/meituri-downloader/README.md

 A command line script that lets you download albums with given IDs from [meituri.com](https://www.meituri.com/).
 The album ID and the number of photos in the album are needed inputs to start downloading the images.

+**(24th February of 2019) Notice:** I'm getting `an existing connection was forcibly closed by the remote host` error or it just hangs still (can't even CTRL + C) after 5-6 images.
+Maybe it's just me.

 ## How to

 Usage in command line: